SajinaPK/AWS_Learning/Solution_Architect/25_DisasterRecovery_Migrations/DatabaseMigration.md

     - Create a backup and put it in S3.
     - Then, import it using the aws_s3 Aurora extension which will create a new DB out of it.
   - Use DMS if both database are up and running for continuous migration.

+# Notes

+  - **continuously replicate and consolidate Oracle and PostgreSQL RDS into Redshift**
+    - The Amazon Redshift cluster must be in the same AWS account and the same AWS Region as the replication instance.
+    - During a database migration to Amazon Redshift, AWS DMS first moves data to an Amazon S3 bucket
+    - When the files reside in an Amazon S3 bucket, AWS DMS then transfers them to the proper tables in the Amazon Redshift data warehouse.
+    - AWS DMS creates the S3 bucket in the same AWS Region as the Amazon Redshift database.
+    - he AWS DMS replication instance must be located in that same region.
+  - AWS DMS lets you expand the existing application to stream data from Amazon S3 into Amazon Kinesis Data Streams for real-time analytics without writing and maintaining new code